RKHSMetaMod: An R package to estimate the Hoeffding decomposition of a complex model by solving RKHS ridge group sparse optimization problem: Summary and discussion

 \section{Summary and discussion}

 In this paper, we proposed an R package, called \pkg{RKHSMetaMod}, that estimates a meta-model of a complex model $m$.
-This meta-model belongs to a reproducing kernel Hilbert space constructed as a direct sum of Hilbert spaces (\cite{DURRANDE201357}).
-The estimation of the meta-model is carried out via a penalized least squares minimization allowing both to select and estimate the terms in the Hoeffding decomposition, and therefore, to select the Sobol indices that are non-zero and estimate them (\cite{huet:hal-01434895}).
-This procedure makes it possible to estimate Sobol indices of high order, a point known to be difficult in practice.
+This meta-model belongs to a reproducing kernel Hilbert space constructed as a direct sum of Hilbert spaces \cite{DURRANDE201357}.
+The estimation of the meta-model is carried out via a penalized least-squares minimization allowing both to select and estimate the terms in the Hoeffding decomposition, and therefore, to select the Sobol indices that are non-zero and estimate them \cite{huet:hal-01434895}.
+This procedure makes it possible to estimate the Sobol indices of high order, a point known to be difficult in practice.
 Using the convex optimization tools, \pkg{RKHSMetaMod} package implements two optimization algorithms: the minimization of the RKHS ridge group sparse criterion \eref{parametric} and the RKHS group lasso criterion \eref{Lasso}.
 Both of these algorithms rely on the Gram matrices $K_v$, $v\in\mathcal{P}$ and their positive definiteness.
 Currently, the package considers only uniformly distributed input variables.
 If one is interested by another distribution of the input variables, it suffices to modify the calculation of the kernels $k_{0a}$, $a=1,...,d$ (see Equation \eref{kernelmodify}) in the function \fct{calc$\_$Kv} of this package (see Remark \ref{ch3:remxun}).

-The available kernels in the \pkg{RKHSMetaMod} package are: linear kernel, quadratic kernel, brownian kernel, matern kernel and gaussian kernel (see Table \ref{kernels}).
-Regarding to the problem under study, one may consider another kernel and add it easily to the list of the kernels in the \fct{calc$\_$Kv} function.
-Indeed, the choice of different kernels allows to consider different approximation spaces and choose the one that gives the best result.
+The available kernels in the \pkg{RKHSMetaMod} package are: Gaussian kernel (with the fixed range parameter $r=1/2$), MatÃ©rn kernel (with the fixed range parameter $r=\sqrt{3}/2$), Brownian kernel, quadratic kernel and linear kernel (see Table \ref{kernels}).
+With regard to the problem being under study, one may consider other kernels or kernels with different values of the range parameter $r$ and add them easily to the list of the kernels in the \fct{calc$\_$Kv} function.
+For the large values of $n$ and $d$ the calculation and storage of the eigenvalues and the eigenvectors of all the Gram matrices $K_v$, $v\in\mathcal{P}$ require a lot of time and a very large amount of memory.
+In order to optimize the execution time and also the storage memory, except for a function that is written in R, all of the functions of \pkg{RKHSMetaMod} package are written using the efficient C++ libraries through \pkg{RcppEigen} and \pkg{RcppGSL} packages.
+These functions are then interfaced with the R environment in order to propose a user friendly package.